Leith Theatre

 Leith Theatre has been on the Theatres at Risk Register since 2016.

 Although Leith Theatre Trust has been making great strides with the building being in more regular use, there is still much work to be done to enable it to open, programme, and operate on a permanent basis.
 This includes essential fabric repairs and the introduction of sanitation.
 All services within the complex are at end of life or already decommissioned.
-The theatre operation is still in the early stages of development and remains fragile, with the pandemic being a further difficulty it has had to endure.
+The theatre operation is still in the early stages of development and remains fragile.

 Darkened auditorium of Leith Theatre from the back of the single balcony overlooking the flat-floored stalls and to the stageTheatre potential